Adopt a zero trust network model for security

 Things to notice in this example:

-Create a Calico NetworkPolicy in the same namespace as the service for the whitelist (microblog).
+Create a Calico NetworkPolicy in the same namespace as the service for the allow-list (microblog).

 The selector controls which pods to apply policy.
 It should be the same selector used to define the Kubernetes Service.